DTJF/fbdoc/src/doc/Preparation.md

 your system, as specified in one of the two following sections.

+build your personal binary of \Proj.
+It gets shipped as a FreeBASIC source tree.
+Find the code in the folder *src* in your *fb-doc.zip* archive.
+To create your binary you need to install the [FreeBASIC compiler fbc](http://www.freebasic.net/get) for your operating system.
+Then just extract the \Proj folder to any place on your hard disk, change to the folder *src* and compile the main file *fb-doc.bas*.
+Ie. load the file in to Geany IDE and choose menu <em>Build -> Compile</em>.
+Or call the FreeBASIC compiler at the command line (in the extracted folder *src*)

 UNIX Installation  {#SubSecInsLin}
 -----------------

 It's recommended to create a link to the executable and move this link to a folder in the system `PATH`.
 Using a link allows

-- recompiling of the source (ie for a new release) and also
+- recompiling of the source (ie. for a new release) and also
 - using the fresh executable from any directory.

 This can be done by executing in a terminal